MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMConfigurationItem.md

 Configuration items contain one or more settings, along with compliance rules.
 Items usually define a unit of configuration you want to.

+If you remove a configuration item that has been deployed to a collection, the deployment will also be removed.

 For more information about configuration items, see [Introduction to Compliance Settings in Configuration Manager](http://go.microsoft.com/fwlink/?LinkId=211014) on TechNet.

 ## EXAMPLES